WHAT IS PDPA?

 Why risk being sued in a civil claim for personal data breaches?

-Why risk a regulatory offence inquiry?
+Why waste the time and costs of undergoing a regulatory offence inquiry?